KevinBatdorf/fit-to-width/readme.txt

 = Is it accessible? =

-I guess that depends on a few things.
-First thing I'll say is that this approach is better than others you will find!
-And I've yet to find a solution that meets this following criteria:
+I guess that depends on your perspective and legal requirements.
+First thing I'll say is that this technique outshines the alternatives, and those alternatives also suffer from the same caveat:

-It won't pass [Success Criterion 1.4.4 Resize Text](https://w3c.github.io/wcag/guidelines/#resize-text) when the zoom is dependent on the viewport when zooming.
+It won't pass [Success Criterion 1.4.4 Resize Text](https://w3c.github.io/wcag/guidelines/#resize-text) when the zoom is dependent on the viewport.

-I don't want to give my own opinion on this as, although I've read a lot on the topic these past few weeks, I'm no means an expert.
-There's a good discussion on this GitHub issue: [Feature for making text always fit the width of its parent](https://github.com/w3c/csswg-drafts/issues/2528) that I recommend reading.
+I'm by no means an expert on this, so if you're interested in the topic, there's a good discussion on this GitHub issue: [Feature for making text always fit the width of its parent](https://github.com/w3c/csswg-drafts/issues/2528) that I recommend reading.

-My advice, however, is that you make sure that your text is legible on all screen widths.
-There is a 1em minimum font size set, and I've included controls for setting a max font size as well if you need it.
+There are arguments that if you maintain a width legible enough then zooming may not be an issue.
+My advice, however, is that you make sure that your text is able to zoom in up to 2em in size for all screen widths (press cmd/ctrl +/- to test).

 == Screenshots ==